 (3) Notification under subregulation (1)(a)(ii) is to be given in a form acceptable to the Director within 24 hours after the network operator becomes aware of the serious damage.

-[(4) deleted]

 [Regulation 35 amended in Gazette 13 Dec 2005 p.
 5979.]

 36. Network operator to investigate and report on notifiable incidents